Pallion Group: Further globalisation

 In June 2020, ABC Refinery was accredited by the CME Group.
-The accreditation sees ABC Refinery bars added to the COMEX good delivery list of brands used to physically settle against the GC gold futures contract in New York.
+The accreditation saw ABC Refinery bars added to the COMEX good delivery list of brands used to physically settle against the GC gold futures contract in New York.
 In July 2020, AE Metals, AGS| PJW, Regentco and Palloys amalgamated under the Palloys brand name.
 The Palloys brand now services the global jewellery business to business market under a single trading name.

-In November 2021, ABC Refinery was appointed to The London Bullion Market Association Good Delivery list for silver.
-The appointment makes ABC Refinery the only independent silver refinery in Australia that is accredited by the London Bullion Market Association.
+In November 2021, ABC Refinery was appointed to The London Bullion Market Association Good Delivery list for silver as well as the COMEX good delivery list of brands used to physically settle against the SI silver futures contract in New York.
+These appointments make ABC Refinery the only independent gold and silver refinery in Australia accredited by the London Bullion Market Association and COMEX.

-In November 2021, ABC Refinery was accredited by the CME Group.
-The accreditation sees ABC Refinery bars added to the COMEX good delivery list of brands used to physically settle against the SI silver futures contract in New York.
+In May 2023, ABC Bullion opened its global retail flagship in Martin Place Sydney.

-Products and Significant Projects
+Products and significant projects

 Pallion products are sold internationally with a focus on Asian, North American and Western European markets.
 Its range of products and services can be broadly summarised as follows: